Determining which form to use

 You're still a full-year resident if you temporarily move out of Oregon, and then move back.

-- You're filing jointly and, between you and your spouse/RDP, one of you is a full-year Oregon resident and the other is a part-year resident.
+- You're married and filing a joint return, and you and your spouse are part-year Oregon residents, or one spouse is a full-year Oregon resident and the other is a part-year resident.

-- You didn't keep a home in Oregon during any part of the year.
+- You didn't keep a home in Oregon during any part of the year; and

 - You spent less than 31 days in Oregon during the year.